microsoft/onnxruntime/docs/ContribOperators.md

   The query, key and value tensors contain result of hidden embedding of real tokens after input projections.
-  Token_offset records the offset of token in the unpacked input. cumulative_sequence_length records cumulated length of each sequnces length.
+  Token_offset records the offset of token in the unpacked input. cumulative_sequence_length records cumulated length of each sequence length.

   The operator only supports BERT like model with padding on right now.